fabiommendes/craftinginterpreters/book/representing-code.md

 Rows are types, and columns are operations.
 Each cell represents the unique piece of code to implement that operation on that type.

-An object-oriented language like Java assumes that all of the code in one row naturally hangs together.
+An object-oriented approach assumes that all of the code in one row naturally hangs together.
 It figures all the things you do with a type are likely related to each other, and the language makes it easy to define them together as methods inside the same class.

 <img src="image/representing-code/rows.png" alt="The table split into rows for each class." />